Hello Faithful Blog Followers:

 Gibraltar is still a "British" Colony from years past.

 Votes to give it over to Spain governance has been shot down by voters whenever it is tried.
+"Why?
+The people in Britain, which Gibraltar is, have better working conditions, better wages, etc. Why would vote against that?

 The Rock of Gibraltar